yuangaonyc/instagramme/README.md

   - Users can comment on any photos that are visible to them.
   - Users have access to delete any comments on their own photos.
   - Users have access to delete their own comments that are posted on other people's photos.
+- Notifications
+  - Users receive notifications when other users start following them, like or comment on their photos.
+  - A red dot will be shown under the notification icon to indicate users when they have unread notifications.

 ## Languages, Frameworks, and Libraries
   - Backend